Pioneer Hotel (Tucson, Arizona): Fire

 Shortly after midnight on December 20, 1970, fire ripped through the landmark building.
 Twenty-nine people died in the fire, which ranks as the deadliest in Arizona's history.

 A 16-year-old, Louis C. Taylor, was eventually imprisoned for starting the fire, but new evidence presented in November 2013 suggested that it may not have been arson.
 On April 2, 2013, the 58-year-old Taylor was released from prison after pleading no contest to the original charges and given credit for time served.
 The Arizona Justice Project (a Phoenix-based non-profit group of attorneys and law students, advocating for inmates believed to have been wrongfully convicted) filed a motion earlier in 2013 for a new trial, which would have been difficult, as key witnesses are now deceased, and key evidence has since been destroyed.
 Also, modern arson investigators are unable to determine a cause for the fire, even using modern investigative methods.

 Taylor, who said he was at the hotel to score free drinks at a holiday party held by an aircraft company that night, knocked on room doors to alert guests to the fire and later helped put the injured on stretchers.

 A fire investigator hired by the Arizona presented a profile suggesting that the arsonist was a young black man.
 Another investigator testified in Taylor's trial that an accelerant had been used in the fire, but that was not supported by laboratory tests and Taylor's lawyers were not aware of the test results.
 Taylor, who is mixed Hispanic and African American, was convicted by an all-white jury during a time of racial tension in Tucson.

 After his release, Taylor struggled to adjust and had difficulties with finances.
 Four years later he would be arrested on a charge of armed robbery.

 After the fire, developer Allan Elias converted the building to offices, with extensive remodeling and facade work in 1977.
 Later, John Hancock Mutual Life spent $1.3 million renovating the building, including hallways and other common areas.

 A metal frame was added to the top of the building in the 1970s.

-The building is currently owned by Holualoa Congress LLC.
+The building is currently owned by Pioneer Tucson LLC.
+An affiliate of Skyline Real Estate, one of the largest owners of manufactured housing communities and RV Parks in the nation.